Supermicro: Financials

 On March 8, 2007, Supermicro raised $64 million in an initial public offering, selling 8 million shares at $8 a share.
 Supermicro's stock trades under the ticker symbol SMCI on the Nasdaq exchange.
 In 2009, Supermicro sold about $720 million worth of computer servers and related products and employed almost 1,100 people.
 By the end of 2023, the company had reported a fiscal year 2023 revenue of $7.1 billion and employed over 5,000 workers globally.
 Supermicro replaced Whirlpool in the S&P 500 after a large rally in the company's stock lifted its market cap from $4.5B at the end of 2022 to $60B in March 2024.
 In June 2024, Supermicro made its debut on the Fortune 500 list, reaching number 498.
 By 2025, the company had climbed 206 spots, earning the 292nd position on the list.
 On July 22, 2024, Supermicro became a Nasdaq-100 company, replacing Walgreens Boots Alliance in the index.
 Supermicro was removed from the index in December 2024.

+In June 2026, Supermicro raised $7 billion "through a series of equity and equity-linked financing transactions" to fund the purchasing of components related to demand for its AI servers.
+The components used will fulfill orders worth $39 billion.
+Additionally, in Supermicro's fiscal third quarter of 2026, the company reported net sales of $10.2 billion, and forecasted revenue between $11 billion and $12.5 billion.
+Supermicro reported a gross margin of 10.1% in that quarter, topping analyst estimates of 6.75%, attributing the margin recovery and sales to its "combined hardware, software, and services offerings", referring to the company's Data Center Building Block Solutions (DCBBS).